jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 # A Walkthrough of Deploying Azure Simple Bedrock Environment

 This document walks through the necessary steps to deploy a Bedrock deployment using the [Azure Simple](https://github.com/microsoft/bedrock/cluster/environments/azure-simple) environment.
-This document will not include the whole of the [gitops](https://github.com/microsoft/bedrock/gitops) workflow.
-Instead, this document assumes a pre-existing [Flux Manifest repository](https://github.com/microsoft/bedrock/tree/master/cluster/common/flux) which will be cloned and set up for the needs of this walkthrough.
+It does not include the whole [gitops](https://github.com/microsoft/bedrock/gitops) workflow.
+Instead, we assume a pre-existing [Flux Manifest repository](https://github.com/microsoft/bedrock/tree/master/cluster/common/flux) which will be cloned and set up for the needs of this walkthrough.

 This walkthrough consists of the following: